 When complete, the students will have created a pumpkin in a mirrored room, multiplying into two pumpkins!
 A miniature "Infinity Room".

-We read “An Eye For Color”, a biography of Josef Albers’ life.
-We did some exploratory work with color after the story, much in the way Albers would have worked with his college art students.
-The following class, we created a collage using different squares of colored paper.
-Students were given freedom in how they combined the shapes, then they chose a completed piece to share with the class.
-We ended with a class critique!
+I second grade we read “An Eye For Color”, a biography of Josef Albers’ life.
+We do some exploratory work with color after the story, much in the way Albers would have worked with his college art students.
+The following class, we create a collage using different squares of colored paper.
+Students are given freedom in how they combine the shapes, then they choose a completed piece to share with the class.
+We finish the unit by assessing the learning with a class critique!

-Second graders explore texture in a variety of ways in the PRE Art Room.
-First we created a paper collage, learning about tearing, curling paper fringe, cutting and making a texture plate rubbing.
+Second graders explore texture in a variety of ways in at Park Road.
+First we create a paper collage, reviewing tearing, curling paper fringe, cutting and making a texture making.